EngineeredReiwa/mindmapify/README.md

 Drag, drop, and click — your thoughts, structured and ready to share.

-> “Think freely.
-Export clearly.” ✨
+> "Think freely.
+Export clearly." ✨